Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 # Statement of Need

+This tutorial could be used by individuals familiar with Python to start to learn Game Theory but could also be used as a pathway to programming through the interesting subject that is Game Theory.

 Game theory is a field of applied mathematics interested in strategic interactions.
 Game theory itself has a number of sub fields and the one considered in this tutorial is the area of repeated games.
 Repeated games have